Mark Dybdahl, our Fearless Leader

 Focus: Adaptation to novel environments and how phenotypic plasticity plays a role in invasion success.

-Studying: Biology with specialization in: Evolutionary Biology and Ecology; with a minor in Genetics and Cell Biology
+Studying: Graduated with a B.S. in Bology with specialization in Evolutionary Biology and Ecology and a minor in Genetics and Cell Biology

 About Me: I have grown up all over the country, with my family living in Colorado (for now).
 I began working in the Dybdahl lab in 2015, and was initially inspired to pursue my research project due to distinct variations in mudsnail shell size.
 My in the Dybdahl lab looks at phenotypic plasticity as an explanation of invasion success.
 My overall research goals are to address the role that epigenetic change plays in adaptability to variable environmental conditions, and to identify how human impact on the environment impacts adaptation and phenotypic expression in sensitive organisms.
 I am attending University of California, Davis in Fall of 2019 to obtain a PhD with Dr. Rachael Bay and address my larger research goals.